As sails are raised by capstans

 Whose worth’s unknown, although his height be taken.

-A decade later I felt the boat metaphor was too easy and overhauled the poem to cover as well a tour bus in Hollywood visiting homes of the stars, whose lightning guides our disastrous, our not exactly stellar course.
+A decade later I felt the boat metaphor was too easy, and overhauled the poem to cover as well a tour bus in Hollywood visiting the homes of the stars, whose lightning guides our disastrous, if not stellar course.